Updated: Mar 24

 About to dust off your resume in anticipation of an upcoming job search?
-I want to let you know that your toolbox is much bigger than you think and extends beyond just a resume.
+Your job search toolbox is bigger than you think and goes beyond writing a good resume.

-A comprehensive strategy is a multi-step process that, when employed properly, can save you time and help you land your ideal role.
-With further ado, a good strategy should consist of the components below.
+A comprehensive job search strategy is a multi-step process that, when used properly, can save you time and help you land your dream job.
+With further ado, let's dive in to the five parts of a solid strategy:

 Prior to writing your resume, cover letters, or LinkedIn profile, you’ll need to figure out what the next step of your career is going to look like?